brongan/SpartaCraft/docs/final.md

 #### MDP
 Using Malmo's "HumanLevelCommands", our agent selects actions analogous to human key presses.
 It then receives an observation after 4 Minecraft ticks.
 We discretized time and our action space this way as our goal is to have the agent appear to act as humanly as possible.

-### Environment Representation
+### Environment
-To achieve our baseline goal, we spawned the agent, equipped with an enchanted sword, and a single zombie in a flat 5x5 room with no obstacles.
-Both the agent and the zombie consistently appear at the same location.
-Notably, the location of the zombie isn't represented anywhere in the agent's observation of the environment.

-To achieve our final goal, we increased the size of the arena to 30x30, spawned a horde of 12 aggressive zombies and 5 passive cows.
-We  represent these observations with multiple enemies as gridworlds and added convolutional layer(s) to our neural network.
+To achieve our final goal, we increased the size of the arena to a rounded 20x30 rectangle, spawned a randomly placed horde of 12 zombies.

 ### State Representation
 The algorithm receives as input the state, which is made up of:
-- Coordinates of the agent
+- A 20x20 grid view of the zombies positions relative to the agent's position.
-- Health of agent
+- A vector of Spartos' [velocity_x, velocity_z, cos(yaw), sin(yaw)]
-- Total health of enemies in a given tile

 ### Actions
 At any given state, the actions available to the agent are: